linw0724-linnet/ubuntu-server-setup/install_plex-server_docker.md

 ```
 * Save file and exit text editor
 -----
+#Conclusion
-**Plex Server is now set up in a Docker container.
-Go to the web UI for plex via a web browser under `https://app.plex.tv/desktop/` to finish setting up your Plex Server**
+Plex Server is now set up in a Docker container on your host machine

+Go to the web UI for plex via a web browser under `https://app.plex.tv/desktop/` to finish setting up your Plex Server